 Topeka, like many cities, is immured in a ring of ailing interstate highways.
 This network of roads had lofty goals at its onset, but its effects have produced unintended consequences.

 The Polk-Quincy Viaduct in Topeka is particularly perplexing.
 Why, in the 1960s, would the City of Topeka agree to route a highway through the center of its densely-peopled downtown corridor?
 Surely it wasn’t meant to decimate the core of black-owned businesses east of Kansas Avenue between the river and 6th Street — but that’s what it effectively did.

-In the process of Urban Renewal (or Urban Removal), Topeka lost out on property tax revenue for hundreds of acres of land, in the name of un-taxable state right-of-way and the lure of tourism-driven sales-tax dollars.
+In the process of Urban Renewal (or Urban Removal), Topeka lost out on property tax revenue for dozens of acres of land, in the name of un-taxable state right-of-way and the lure of tourism-driven sales-tax dollars.

 Political missteps aside, we have an opportunity to discuss.
 Design standards in the 60s were not as stringent as today’s, and in the last decade, the state Department of Transportation has determined that the Polk-Quincy Viaduct section of I-70 is one of the most dangerous stretches of highway in the country.